weirongtian/Fintech-BootCamp-Homework/Homework_1_CaseStudy.md

 # Fintech Case Study - Apple Pay

 ## Overview and Origin
 This case study is to research Apple Pay, a digital wallet service which uses Fintech teleology in payments.
-The research consists of five parts: general company information, business activities, major domin, results and recommendation.
+The research consists of five parts: general company information, business activities, major domain, results and recommendation.

 ### Name of company